 More Radical Reads: Learning to Live with Wanting to Die

 It’s no secret that the mental health system in this country is awful.
-With increased health insurance there may be better options for people now, but it is still super hard to find quality practitioners to help with mental health stuff.
+With increased health insurance there may be better options for people now, but it’s still super hard to find quality practitioners to help with mental health stuff.
 Many people have had bad experiences with therapy in the past and are now reluctant to seek that kind of help.
-I do think it is important to remember that therapy is like dating, you need to find the right therapist that will work for you and sometimes it takes work to make a “match”.
+I do think it’s important to remember that therapy is like dating: you need to find the right therapist that will work for you, and sometimes it takes work to make a “match.”

-In the end, people can make whatever treatment decisions they want, but as a supporter you can make it as easy as possible for them to seek help.
-For example, a lot of times severe depression makes it hard for people to do anything, let alone all the insurance wrangling and hit and miss phone conversations it takes to make an initial therapist or psychiatrist appointment.
-If they are willing, you can take over this task and the logisitics that may be too hard for them and even drive them to their appointment.
+In the end, people can make whatever treatment decisions they want, but as a supporter, you can make it as easy as possible for them to seek help.
+For example, a lot of times severe depression makes it hard for people to do anything, let alone all the insurance wrangling and hit-or-miss phone conversations it takes to make an initial therapist or psychiatrist appointment.
+If they are willing, you can take over this task and the logistics that may be too hard for them.
+You can even drive them to their appointment.
 Anything that makes it easier for them to access help makes it more likely that they will.

-Important caveat: check with people first before talking about suicidality because so many of us have our own histories with it and it can be easily triggering for folks.
+Important caveat: check with people first before talking about suicidality, because so many of us have our own histories with it that it can be easily triggering for folks.

 Safety planning is a way to help someone who is suicidal stay safe.
-For example, after you ask someone if they are suicidal and they say “yes”, ask them if they have a plan to kill themselves.
-If they do have a plan ask them what it is.
-Once again all of this is hard to say to someone if you are not used to it, but remember you won’t be saying anything they haven’t already thought about themselves.
+For example, after you ask someone if they are suicidal and they say “Yes,” ask them if they have a plan to kill themself.
+If they do have a plan, ask them what it is.
+Once again, all of this is hard to say to someone if you’re not used to it, but remember that you won’t be saying anything they haven’t already thought about.

 More Radical Reads: On Wanting to Leave: Suicide and the Black Community

-Unfortunately there are not simple alternatives to calling 911.
-One of the main things that emergency services and inpatient does is to physically watch the person so that they can’t kill themselves.
+Unfortunately, there are not simple alternatives to calling 911.
+One of the main things that emergency services and inpatient do is to physically watch the person so that they can’t kill themself.
 It’s a very complicated and nuanced thing to think about.
-I especially urge fellow white folks to really think about white privilege regarding police and if your friend is a person of color to weigh as best you can the potential costs and benefits of calling the police.
-Also know that suicide hotlines will call 911 if they feel that someone is in imminent danger or in the process of killing themselves.
+I especially urge fellow white folks to really think about white privilege regarding police and, if your friend is a person of color, to weigh as best you can the potential costs and benefits of calling the police.
+Also know that suicide hotlines will call 911 if they feel that someone is in imminent danger or in the process of killing themself.

-One of the biggest feelings loved ones have after someone kills themselves is guilt.
+One of the biggest feelings loved ones have after someone kills themself is guilt.
 Guilt because they feel like they should have done more or could have done something to stop it.
 Suicide is a last resort that people turn to when living is too much hell.
-As supporters we can try our best to make it less of a hell for them, but in the end we can’t control anyone but ourselves.
-That doesn’t mean we shouldn’t try as hard as we fucking can to be there and help and listen, but it also means that if we can’t save someone then it is the fault of their illness and not a failing of ours.
+As supporters, we can try our best to make it less of a hell for them, but in the end we can’t control anyone but ourselves.
+That doesn’t mean we shouldn’t try as hard as we fucking can to be there and help and listen, but it also means that if we can’t save someone, it’s the fault of their illness and not a failing of ours.

 Suicide is hard for us as a society and individuals to talk about it.
-If there is one good thing to come out of this awful xoJane mess, it is that we are talking more about mental illness and suicide.
+However, younger generations are making strides in talking more about mental illness and suicide.
 In the end there is only so much we can do, but sometimes what we can do is a lot.

-[Feature Image: Grey scale photo of a person’s face.
-They have dark hair and are looking downwards.
+[Feature Image: Grey scale close-up photo of a person’s face and shoulders.
+They have light skin, dark hair, and are looking downwards with a serious expression on their face.
 Source: Wasfi Akab]